 Validation data is still sparsely distributed in the Arctic and even sparser in the Antarctic due to the harsh environment and cost-expensive access.
-In Table 5.1 and Figure 5.18 we have collected and plotted available sea ice freeboard, sea ice thickness and snow depth validation data covering the satellite altimetry era from ERS-1 to present from different data sources.
+In Table 5.1 and Figure 5.18 we have collected and plotted available sea ice freeboard, sea ice thickness and snow depth validation data covering the satellite altimetry era from ERS-1 to present from different data sources ([RD149]).

 Table 5.1 - Overview of available validation data covering the satellite altimetry era for the sea ice from ESA CCI Sea Ice project.
-The dark colours mark public available data and are currently included in the ESA CCI SIT validation database.
-The light colours mark data either not yet published or not processed to a level where the data is comparable to S3.